Camille Chamoun Sports City Stadium: Structure

-Designed by Laceco Architects & Engineers, the stadium spans 50,000 square meters of space with 77,000 square meters of covering roofs and seven kilometers of fences.
+As of 3 January 2019, The stadium spans 50,000 square meters of space.
 A presidential gallery of 37 seats towers over the pitch, fenced off by bullet-proof glass.
-In addition to a 600 square meter parking lot was built underneath the stadium and another 20,000 square meter lot outside.

 The structure is capable of absorbing earthquakes up to 8.6 degree on the Richter scale.
-Moreover, administration offices, a complex for Lebanon’s Olympic committee and various other sports federations, ultra-modern press centers, clinics to handle emergencies among players and spectators with a parking lot for ambulances and fire engines, have been built beneath the stands.
+Moreover, administration offices, a complex for Lebanon’s Olympic committee and various other sports federations, press centers, clinics to handle emergencies among players and spectators with a parking lot for ambulances and fire engines, have been built beneath the stands.

-An indoors sports complex north to the stadium was built with a 3,300 strong spectator capacity for basketball, volleyball and gymnastics, which was scheduled to be completed by 1998.